Student Right to Know

 The institutional statistics most commonly used to evaluate a college or university’s overall performance are graduation rate, retention rate, and time-to-completion.
 As there is currently no federal database allowing for the calculation of a cohort-based retention or graduation rate for graduate education, ACE compares its figures to the most recent alternative source for these benchmarking statistics: the Council of Graduate Schools Master’s Completion Project (2013).

-ACE’s cumulative graduation rate of 75 percent compares very favorably with the STEM rate of 66 percent while falling slightly short of the Council’s reported rate of 86 percent for MBA programs.
-Of ACE’s graduates, 75 percent complete their master’s degree in 18 months or less, which is a very positive statistic given our adult students’ typical full-time employment and family responsibilities.
+ACE’s annual and three-year rolling average master’s graduation rates, both 77 percent, compare very favorably with the STEM rate of 66 percent while falling slightly short of the Council’s reported rate of 86 percent for MBA programs.
+Of ACE’s graduates, 78 percent complete their master’s degree in 18 months or less, which is a very positive statistic given our adult students’ typical full-time employment and family responsibilities.